To see a full dashboard with study details and filtering, go to our DEMO page.

 Ready to become a subscriber?
 Go to our PRICING page.

-There are two broad categories of fatty liver disease, aka hepatic steatosis: alcoholic fatty liver disease and non-alcoholic fatty liver disease (NAFLD).
-The latter is expressed as two types: non-alcoholic fatty liver (NAFL) and non-alcoholic steatohepatitis (NASH).
+There are two broad categories of fatty liver disease, also known as hepatic steatosis: alcoholic fatty liver disease (AFLD) and non-alcoholic fatty liver disease (NAFLD).
+NAFLD is further divided into two subtypes: non-alcoholic fatty liver (NAFL) and non-alcoholic steatohepatitis (NASH).

 If you are interested in the interaction potential of specific pharmaceuticals with THC, consider visiting these free drug interaction checkers: Drugs.com or DrugBank Online.